-A small magnetic rotor/impellor A larger ‘open’ impellor/rotor A larger ‘closed’ impellor/rotor
+A small magnetic impellor/rotor A larger ‘open’ impellor/rotor A larger ‘closed’ impellor/rotor

 The moving part of the pump is the impellor (sometimes propellor-like), it spins to move the water.
-It is fixed to the rotor (often a magnet or a cylinder of metal), that fits inside the pump body.
+It is fixed to the rotor (often a cylinder of magnet or metal), that fits inside the body of the pump.
 In many pumps (but not all), it can be removed for cleaning or replacement.
-Check the manufacturer’s instructions or guide-book for details.
+Check the manufacturer’s instructions for details.

 Overheating?

 Overheating also results from wear and tear, or scale building up on the rotor and bearings.
-Some manufacturers sell special cleaners that the pump can be soaked in, and these help to safely remove the scale.
-Wearing parts can sometimes be replaced to prolong the life of the pump.
+Some manufacturers sell special cleaners that the pump can be soaked in, and these help to safely loosen the scale.

 Drawing in Air?

 If the pump is drawing in air, for example if it has started to run dry, it may also overheat.
-Some newer specialist pumps have electronic controls that detect if they draw in air, and turn them off and then back on again a short while after, to try and expel air bubbles from the system.
-However, they often shut down completely if they have been drawing air for too long.
-In these cases, turn off the pump at the mains to allow it to re-set, check that the pump cannot draw in more air, and then switch it back on to see if it will restart.
+Some of the more modern pumps have electronic controls that can detect when they draw in air.
+The pump automatically turns off and then back on again a short while after, to try and expel air bubbles from the system.
+However, if they have been drawing air in for too long, they often shut down completely.
+In these cases, turn off the pump at the mains to allow it to re-set, check that the pump is fully submerged, and then switch it back on to see if it will restart. copyright www.watergardensolutions.co.uk

 Trip Switch?

-All outdoor equipment should be protected by an RCD (Residual Current Device) “trip-switch” which is included on all new installations, but might be missing on old installations.
+All outdoor equipment should be protected by an RCD (Residual Current Device) “trip-switch” which is included on all new house installations, but might be missing on older properties.
 The RCD can be a switch on your electric distribution board, or a device built into a plug or socket.
 It is distinguished by a “Test” button.

-Check if some obvious damage has caused the RCD to trip out e.g. due to a spade cutting through the cable, or rainwater entering a connection.
+Check if some obvious damage has caused the RCD to trip out e.g. due to a spade cutting through the cable; or rainwater entering a connection; or perishing/swelling of older cables.
 If the RCD has tripped for no obvious reason, and everyone is safely out of contact with the wiring and the pond, try turning it back on.
 If the power restarts the pump, perhaps there was no fault.
-Check that the RCD is functioning correctly by pressing the test button.
+Check that the RCD is functioning correctly, by pressing the test button.
 It should trip out.
 It can then be turned back on. ©

-If the trip switch cannot be turned back on, because it immediately cuts off the power again, or cuts out again a short time after, then there is a fault with the circuit or the pump.
+If the trip switch cannot be turned back on, because it immediately cuts off the power again, or cuts out again after a short time, then there is a fault with the circuit or the pump.
 Do not continue to run the pump.
-Turn off or disconnect the power to that circuit and get it checked.
+Turn off or disconnect the power to that circuit, and get it checked.

 Fuse?©